scuzzydude/asimov/asimov.md

 "I will stop talking if you allow my son to return to the village."

-"This is the law, boys play the game or go for a walk.
+"This is the law, boys play the game or he goes for a walk.
 It is tradition to give puny boys the mercy of the river, but I grant you permission to take him to the Bii-eh-ba, who have scrawny warriors.
 But you must accompany him, for I could never trust a woman who has a son that is warrior for another tribe."

 "She can not go to the Bii-eh-ba," said Big Mama.
 "She is our treasure, without her, no game, and no game, you would have died in a raid and never been Chief."